homermultitext/hmt-textmodel/README.md

 `hmt-textmodel` is a JVM library that supports working with the text contents of citable nodes as a sequence of tokens with specified properties.

-The initial focus of the library is instantiating this model from TEI-conformant XML following HMT guidelines, and generating a variety of analytical exemplars from the resulting analyses.
+The initial focus of the library is instantiating this model from TEI-conformant XML following HMT guidelines.

 ## Quick summary of XML usage